-Motorcycling is an extremely popular activity in Fort Lauderdale.
+Fort Lauderdale motorcycle accident lawyers at Chalik & Chalik Law Offices understand that motorcycling is an extremely popular activity in Fort Lauderdale and they know that motorcyclists are thirty times more likely to be in a deadly crash than a driver or passenger in a car.
 With hundreds of miles of coastlines, scenic rural drives, and fair weather year round, motorcyclists find ample time to hit the open road in the Sunshine State.
 Fort Lauderdale is a premier destination for local and traveling motorcyclists in the state.
 Unfortunately, this can mean high rates of motorcycle accidents in Broward County.
 The legal team at the Law Offices of Chalik & Chalik wants to extend its help if you find yourself in such an accident.
-Our motorcycle accident attorneys are dedicated to helping injured vehicle accident victims throughout South Florida.
+Our Fort Lauderdale motorcycle accident attorneys are dedicated to helping injured victims throughout Florida.

 Common Motorcycle Accident Causes

 Some motorcycle accidents stem not from driver error, but from bike part failure or dangerous roadways.
 If a component of the motorcycle failed and caused the accident, the product manufacturer may be liable for damages.
 In the event of a dangerous obstacle in the road, such as a pothole or fallen tree, the entity responsible for roadway maintenance – the city of Fort Lauderdale – may have to pay for victims’ losses.
-You may need help from an attorney to assign fault and pursue compensation in Broward County.
+You may need help from a Fort Lauderdale personal injury attorney to assign fault and pursue compensation in Broward County.

 How to Recover for a Motorcycle Crash